now streaming

 Creator: Patrick Somerville

-Deep in the peak of a variant spike in the pandemic, HBO Max dropped their best original offering to date, a timely examination of the need for hope in a decimated world.
+Deep in the peak of a variant spike in the pandemic, Max dropped its best original offering to date, a timely examination of the need for hope in a decimated world.
 Mackenzie Davis stars in the story of what happens after the end of civilization, which may have seemed too familiar or too current for some people, but this is a remarkably rewarding examination of the power of connection and the need for expression, even after everything has fallen apart.
 We need to put some things back together to stay sane.

 Station Eleven